OrienteerBAP/Orienteer-Guidebook/faq.md

 **Q: How can I add company departments as groups of users to manage them in joint? **

-A: It's recommended to user Orienteer roles for modeling of company departments.
+A: It's recommended to use Orienteer roles for modeling company departments.
+There are few reasons:

+1) Person can be within multiple departments: roles do allow that.
+2) According to department person is assigned to he can has different rights.
+Roles do allow to define that

 ##Integrity and Data Control